Skip to content

 For example, if you’re tackling heavier barbell work, then I think you’ll find that this shoe’s stability lacks as a whole due to the EVA foam midsole compressing under heavy loads.

 Outside of lifting, another training scenario where the Mio Li will fall short is with CrossFit workouts due to their construction and durability.
-I’d suggest passing on the Mio Li for CrossFit workouts and instead opting for more CrossFit-specific training shoes
+I’d suggest passing on the Mio Li for CrossFit workouts and instead opting for more CrossFit specific demands.

 Another drawback to the Mio Li is that sock bunching in the heel can occur for some.
 Since these shoes feature OluKai’s Drop-In Heel construction, the heel’s material easily folds down and back up depending on how you want to wear them.